-Dump & Load Scripts (^d)
+Dump & Load Scripts (^d) - PAID

-You can do this manually from ProTop RT by using the "!" command key (during off-hours).
+You can do this manually from ProTop RT using the "!" command key (during off-hours).
 Or, schedule it during off hours by uncommenting or adding this line to your PROTOP/etc/schedule.<site>.cfg file:

 0 1 * * 0 foreachdb.sh dbanalys.sh > ${PTTMP}/foreachdb_dbanal.err 2>&1